 As crucial to proper mold design is selecting plastic materials with characteristics appropriate for the project.
 Working with an experienced molder will help you ask and answer the critical questions, including:

 - What is the physical load?
 The impact expectations of the part must be determined to ensure it will stand up to the conditions of everyday fatigue.

 - What is the mechanical function?
 The polymer chosen must be right for the rigors of the application to ensure success.

 - What are thermal conditions?
-To be vetted up front is whether the polymers must be chosen to endure fluctuating and extreme temperatures.
+In some cases, the polymer must be able to endure fluctuating and extreme temperatures.

 - What is the exposure to chemicals?
-The ability to hold up to extreme environments, such as those in the medical, automotive fields and other industries, will influence a host of decisions about proper materials.
+The ability to withstand extreme environments, such as those in the medical, automotive fields and other industries, will influence a host of decisions about proper materials.

 - Will dissimilar materials be used?
-If the answer is yes and it dictates multi-shot technology or overmolding, both the materials and the processes need to be thoroughly vetted.
+If so, multi-shot technology or overmolding may be appropriate; however, both the materials and the processes need to be thoroughly vetted.

 - Does the part require high-heat resins?
 These materials are more difficult to work with mainly due to their higher melting points, driving the need for careful deliberation about everything from safety to the molding process used.

 Making informed decisions about materials for the mold and materials used in complex injection molding projects improves overall plastic part quality and production efficiencies, allowing for reliable products to consistently get to market faster, differentiating you from your competitors.
 Learn more in our white paper, Complex Injection Molding for a Competitive Advantage.
 Click the button below to download your free copy.